Guides Guide

 mkdir -p themes/my-classic-child/config

-# 2. Create config/theme.yml with parent: classic (see above)
+# 2. Write config/theme.yml with parent: classic (see above)

 # 4. Activate via Back Office > Design > Theme & Logo